Skip Navigation

 Advancing Access, Opportunities and Social Mobility For All Students

-As an administrator, President McInnis is focused on providing a high-quality, affordable education for all students, which has resulted in a diverse student population that includes twenty percent underrepresented minority students, more than one-third of students who are Pell Grant-eligible, and one-third who are the first in their families to go to college.
-Stony Brook University is ranked #1 on the College.net Social Mobility Index—ahead of all 65 members of the American Association of Universities (AAU).
-It has an 80-percent six-year graduation rate for Pell Grant recipients, compared to 77 percent for non-Pell Grant students, and four-year graduation rates continue to increase.
+President McInnis is focused on providing a high-quality, affordable education for all students, which has resulted in a diverse student population that includes 20 percent underrepresented minority students, over one-third of undergraduates who are Pell Grant-eligible, and one-third of undergraduates who are the first in their families to go to college.
+Along with her leadership team, she continues to advance opportunities to recruit accomplished faculty to improve teaching and learning, conduct groundbreaking research, provide the best clinical care for patients, and boost students’ socioeconomic mobility.

 Achieving Financial Sustainability and Pursuing Bold Opportunities

 To propel Stony Brook University to even higher levels of excellence, President McInnis continues to make significant investments that put bold opportunities within reach.
 In late 2021, she launched the $75 million-dollar President’s Innovation and Excellence Fund, which is fully supported by philanthropic gifts, to enhance externally funded research on campus.
-This fund has supported Stony Brook’s efforts to compete and advance as a finalist as the City of New York and the Trust for Governors Island look to reimagine Governors Island as a global hub for climate science research and innovation.
+Monies from the PIE Fund were invested to advance Stony Brook’s successful bid to lead development of a climate solutions center on Governors Island.
+Support from the PIE Fund continues to fuel the university’s boldest ambitions in areas where it has an opportunity to lead the nation, such as quantum computing and communications, computational biology, healthy aging, and battery storage, among others.

 A renowned cultural historian and author, President McInnis’ academic scholarship has focused on race, slavery, and power in the 19th century American South.
 She brings to Stony Brook her humanist values , among them her conviction that institutes of higher learning should use their expertise and influence to address major societal problems.
 As such, she is deeply committed to the mission of public research universities.